nojronatron/nojronatron.github.io/continuing-education/docker-learnings.md

 - Build: Filepath where a dockerfile exists, for e.g. `.`
 - Command: What to run after the Image is built from the Dockerfile.
 - Volumes: Again, identify where to store persisted data.
 This can be defined as a `Volumes` item later in the Docker-Compose file, or as a `/path` such as `.`.
-- Ports: External-to-Container instance port mappings.
+- Ports: External-to-Container instance port mappings :arrow_right: external_port:internal_port
 - Depends_on: Define the condition under which this service should be considered healthy e.g. If the DB service is down, this API service should be marked 'unhealthy'.
 - Environment: Env-vars (see above).